Gmeinder: Gmeinder Lokomotivenfabrik

 In March 2008 at the station of Neckarbischofsheim a new factory was brought into operation in which locomotives are upgraded or repaired, the Krebsbach valley railway is used for test runs.

 Current products include a range of 2, 3 and 4 locomotives; both with hydraulic or electric transmission systems.
 Locomotive upgrades, repairs, and diagnostics are also carried out for a range of locomotives and engines owned by private companies.
 Explosion proof locomotives and other vehicles are also made in cooperation with clients.

 Gmeinder Getriebe- und Maschinenfabrik

 This company produces axle gearboxes which are used in locomotives, trams, metros and other rail vehicles.

+In 2019, the Gmeinder Getriebe Gruppe was acquired by the Czech engineering group Wikov Group.
+In 2020, most of its companies were merged into GGT GMEINDER GETRIEBETECHNIK GmbH.